 - Place the slices in a single layer on the two sheets.
 Brush each slice with oil then sprinkle salt on top.

 - Bake for 15 minutes.
-If they aren’t golden brown and crisp, bake them in 5 minute increments until done.
+If they aren't golden brown and crisp, bake them in 5 minute increments until done.
 Let sit a few minutes to crisp up.

 **The chips won't be crispy immediately out of the fryer.
 After a few minutes, they will crisp up.